aminsagar/aminsagar.github.io/research/index.md

 ## *What do I do?*

-I am a structural biologist with specialization in solution scattering and computational modelling.
-There are two main branches of my research.
-The first one involves studying challenging biomolecular complexes using solution scattering, computation and integrative modelling.
-The second deals with designing new methods and applications of solution scattering.
+I am a Computational Chemist/Biologist with specialization in computational modeling using information from various biophysical/biochemical techniques.
+My core expertise lies in modelling, designing and optimizing biomolecular complexes using Molecular Dynamics and artificial intelligence based approaches.

-## *Current Research Interests*
+## *Postdoctoral Research*

 <b> Studying evolving biomolecular systems using solution scattering <b>